ryancdickson/crp-staging/policy_1-8.md

 To reduce negative impact to the ecosystem, the Chrome Root Store may temporarily continue to include a multi-purpose root CA certificate in the Chrome Root Store without an SCTNotAfter constraint on a case-by-case basis, but only if the corresponding CA Owner has submitted a Root Inclusion Request to the CCADB for a replacement root CA certificate **before June 15, 2026**.

 #### 1.2.3 Promote Cryptographic Agility and Resilience

 ##### 1.2.3.1 Automation Support

-The Chrome Root Program only accepts CCADB Root Inclusion Requests from Applicant PKI hierarchies that support at least one automated solution for certificate issuance and renewal for each Baseline Requirements certificate policy OID (i.e., IV, DV, OV, EV) the corresponding hierarchy issues.

-This requirement does not:
+Until [FUTURE DATED: MONTH, DD, YYYY], all CAs that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements.

+Effective [FUTURE DATED: MONTH, DD, YYYY], all CA certificates that validate to a certificate included in the Chrome Root Store responsible for issuing TLS server authentication Certificates MUST satisfy the following requirements.

+Certificate lifecycle management automation solutions ("automation solutions") increase agility and improve the [security](https://zanema.com/papers/imc23_stale_certs.pdf) and resilience of the Internet ecosystem.
+The following requirements set an expectation that every CA capable of issuing TLS server authentication certificates trusted by default in Chrome supports at least one automation solution.

+These requirements do not:
 - Prohibit Applicant PKI hierarchies from supporting "non-automated" methods of certificate issuance and renewal.
-- Require website operators to rely on the automated solution(s) for certificate issuance and renewal.
+- Require website operators to rely on the automation solution(s) for certificate issuance and renewal.

-The automated solution MUST minimize "hands-on" input required from humans during certificate issuance and renewal.
+Automation solutions minimize "hands-on" input required from humans during certificate issuance and renewal.
 Acceptable "hands-on" input from humans includes initial software installation and configuration, applying software updates, and updating subscriber account information as needed.
 Routine certificate issuance and renewal SHOULD NOT involve human input except as needed for identity or business document verification related to IV, OV, or EV certificate issuance.

-For each Baseline Requirements certificate policy OID the corresponding hierarchy issues, the Applicant MUST use its automated solution to issue valid test TLS server authentication certificates (i.e., "Automation Test Certificates") intended to demonstrate its automation capabilities to the Chrome Root Program.
+For each Baseline Requirements certificate policy OID appearing in a TLS server authentication certificate directly issued by the CA, the CA Owner MUST use its automation solution to issue a valid test TLS server authentication certificate (i.e., "Automation Test Certificate") intended to demonstrate its automation capabilities to the Chrome Root Program.
 Valid Automation Test Certificates MUST be renewed at least once every 30 calendar days, however, at any point, the Chrome Root Program may request more frequent renewal.
-Automation Test Certificates must be served by a publicly accessible website whose URL is disclosed to the CCADB in a Root Inclusion Request.
+Automation Test Certificates must be served by a publicly accessible website whose URL is disclosed to the CCADB on the corresponding intermediate certificate record.
 CA Owners are encouraged to issue "Short-lived Subscriber Certificates," as [introduced](https://cabforum.org/2023/07/14/ballot-sc-063-v4make-ocsp-optional-require-crls-and-incentivize-automation/) in Version 2.0.1 of the Baseline Requirements, for the Automation Test Certificates.

-If at any point a self-signed root CA certificate is accepted into the Chrome Root Store and the CA Owner intends to issue a Baseline Requirements certificate policy OID not previously disclosed to the Chrome Root Program, the requirements in this section MUST be satisfied before issuing certificates containing the OID to Subscribers from the corresponding hierarchy, with the exception of Automation Test Certificates.
+Beginning [FUTURE DATED: MONTH, DD, YYYY], the Chrome Root Program will set an SCTNotAfter constraint on root CA certificates included in the Chrome Root Store for any PKI hierarchy lacking sufficient automation solutions for CAs repsonsible for issuing unexpired and unrevoked TLS server authentication certificates.
+Once the constraint is applied, Chrome will no longer trust any certificate chaining to the root by default if it is issued more than 90 calendar days following the violation's detection.

 ###### 1.2.3.1.1 ACME Solutions

-Applicant PKI hierarchies SHOULD support the Automatic Certificate Management Environment (ACME) protocol.
-If ACME is supported by the Applicant:
+PKI hierarchies SHOULD support the Automatic Certificate Management Environment (ACME) protocol.
+If ACME is supported:

--  The CA Owner MUST disclose to the CCADB an ACME endpoint (i.e., directory URL) accessible to the Chrome Root Program for each Baseline Requirements certificate policy OID the corresponding hierarchy issues (i.e., IV, DV, OV, EV).
+-  The CA Owner MUST disclose to the CCADB an ACME endpoint (i.e., directory URL) accessible to the Chrome Root Program for each Baseline Requirements certificate policy OID the corresponding CA issues (i.e., IV, DV, OV, EV).
 - Each endpoint MUST support the following capabilities, as specified in [RFC 8555](https://www.rfc-editor.org/rfc/rfc8555):
     - keyChange
     - newAccount
     - newNonce
     - newOrder
     - revokeCert
-- Each Applicant PKI hierarchy's endpoint's corresponding issuing CA(s) MUST support Certification Authority Authorization (CAA) Record Extensions for Account URI and ACME Method Binding, as specified in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657).
+- Each endpoint's corresponding issuing CA(s) MUST support Certification Authority Authorization (CAA) Record Extensions for Account URI and ACME Method Binding, as specified in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657).
-- Applicant PKI hierarchies supporting the ACME protocol MUST support ACME Renewal Information (ARI, [RFC 9773](https://datatracker.ietf.org/doc/rfc9773/)).
+- PKI hierarchies supporting the ACME protocol MUST support ACME Renewal Information (ARI, [RFC 9773](https://datatracker.ietf.org/doc/rfc9773/)).
 - ACME endpoints SHOULD be publicly accessible.
 - Each endpoint SHOULD be hosted using an appropriate and readily accessible online means that is available on a 24x7 basis.

 ###### 1.2.3.1.2 Non-ACME Solutions

-While ACME support is encouraged, Applicant PKI hierarchies MAY support other automated solutions so long as the following characteristics are verifiably demonstrated to the Chrome Root Program.
-The CA Owner MUST disclose to the CCADB publicly available information that describes the other automated solution capability for each Baseline Requirements certificate policy OID that the corresponding hierarchy issues and how a Subscriber can leverage its benefits.
+While ACME support is encouraged, PKI hierarchies MAY support other automated solutions so long as the following characteristics are verifiably demonstrated to the Chrome Root Program.
+The CA Owner MUST disclose to the CCADB publicly available information that describes the other automated solution capability for each Baseline Requirements certificate policy OID that the corresponding CA issues and how a Subscriber can leverage its benefits.

 - The automated solution MUST:
     - generate a new key pair for each certificate request by default.